nergalex/f5-aks-kic-lab/source/class8/module3/module2.rst

 So instead of rate limiting requests from all clients, an App Protect DDoS gateway first sends an HTTP redirection and then a snippet of JavaScript to be processed.
-Scripted bots cannot successfully respond, but a browser can enabling the App Protect DDoS gateway to block traffic from scripts while allowing browser traffic through.
+Scripted bots cannot successfully respond, but a browser can.
+This enables the App Protect DDoS gateway to block traffic from scripts while allowing browser traffic through.

 Sizing and boundless scaling
 =============================================